actions/actions-runner-controller/README.md

 Previously, we've discussed about [how to scale a RunnerDeployment to/from 0](#note-on-scaling-tofrom-0)

-To automate the process of scaling to/from 0, you can use `HorizontalRunerAutoscaler` with a caveat.
+To automate the process of scaling to/from 0, you can use `HorizontalRunnerAutoscaler` with a caveat.

 That is, you need to choose one of the following configuration for metrigs and triggers: